Code-Institute-Submissions/DogMassagePluto/README.md

 Website demo available <a href="https://github.com/kimkesdev/DogMassagePluto">here</a>.

 # UX Design
-I wanted to create a simple and friendly website with light colours.
-With all the information on one page, so that it becomes a scrollable website.
+I wanted to create a simple and friendly website with light colours and with all the information on one page, so that it becomes a scrollable website.

 ## User Story
 <ul>